mozilla-it/ctms-api/README.md

 This is a work-in-progress for the Contact Management System (CTMS) API.

-While the app is running, the API documentation can found at the following relative paths: /docs, /redoc.
+While the app is running, interactive API documentation can found at the following relative paths: /docs, /redoc.

-OAS spec can be found at the following path: /openapi.json
+OpenApiSpec(OAS) spec can be found at the following path: /openapi.json

 ---
 ## Template Docs